ImRyuk/MovieRatings/README.md

 # MovieRatings App

-In order to use the local api, you must start the api server with the command line:
+In order to use the local api, you must install the json-server bundle and start the api server with the command line:
->json-server --host {IPADRESS} db.json
+>json-server --host {YOURIPADRESS} db.json

 And also start the application by using
 >expo start